Broadband Map - Version 4

 TRANSPARENT/WHITE: If a broadband block is transparent/white, a download speed greater than or equal to 80 mbps was materially and meaningfully available within that broadband block.
 These broadband blocks are non-TSAs, and are ineligible to receive State incentives.

 Version/Stage in Process: This Map represents the official publication of version 4 (“V4”) of the Broadband Availability Map.
 Through this official publication, the Office triggered a window for formal challenges pursuant to Iowa Administrative Code rules 20.4(1)-(3) and 20.5.
-The challenge window is now closed.
+The challenge window is now closed and appeal decisions were issued by the Office on September 14, 2021.
 Appeals received by the Office and appeal decisions are posted here.

 |Tier||Total Blocks||Total Households||Total Schools||Total Businesses|